pingidentity/pingidentity-devops-getting-started/docs/PROD-LICENSE.md

 #### Evaluation License

+By registering for Ping Identity's DevOps program, you will be issued credentials that will automate the process of retreiving evalution product licensea.
+Please note that evalution licenses are short lived and should **not** be used in production deployments.

 * [Obtaining a Ping Identity DevOps User and Key](#obtaining-a-ping-identity-devops-user-and-key)
 * [Saving your DevOps User/Key](#saving-your-devops-user-and-key)
 * [Using your DevOps User/Key](#using-your-devops-user-and-key)